 Meet our Philosophy staff

-Our academics are leading teachers, researchers and dedicated teachers.
+Our academics are leading researchers, and dedicated teachers.

 Head of School; Professor in Philosophy